-Midlothian is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Midlothian is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Midlothian is a village of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Midlothian who work in office and administrative support (16.87%), sales jobs (11.95%), and management occupations (10.70%).
+There are especially a lot of people living in Midlothian who work in office and administrative support (18.10%), sales jobs (11.48%), and management occupations (9.85%).

 In Midlothian, a lot of people use the train to get to work every day though Midlothian is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Midlothian in 2010 was $26,088, which is upper middle income relative to Illinois and the nation.
-This equates to an annual income of $104,352 for a family of four.
+The per capita income in Midlothian in 2010 was $25,984, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
+This equates to an annual income of $103,936 for a family of four.
 However, Midlothian contains both very wealthy and poor people as well.

-Midlothian is a very ethnically-diverse village.
+Midlothian is an extremely ethnically-diverse village.
 The people who call Midlothian home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Midlothian residents report their race to be White, followed by Black or African-American.
 Midlothian also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.15% of the village’s residents.
+People of Hispanic or Latino origin account for 22.68% of the village’s residents.
 Important ancestries of people in Midlothian include German, Polish, Italian, and English.

 The most common language spoken in Midlothian is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Polish.